sol239/java-fi-fullstack/README.md

 | 2   | 2014-11-29 00:00:00 | 376.42 | 386.60 | 372.25 | 376.72 | 2746157.05 | 1417219200 |
 | ... | ...                 | ...    | ...    | ...    | ...    | ...        | ...        |

+> [!WARNING]
+> Only admin users can add or delete tables.
+The application does not support editing existing tables.
+> Non-admin users can only view the tables and their data but they can run instruments.

 ---

 ## Contact